 4. Permitting increased attorney participation in voir dire.

 5. Encouraging judges to more liberally grant challenges for cause.

-The special committee did recommend a substantial reduction in preemptory challenges however the Court chose not to adopt this recommendation, but to hold it in abeyance for one year.
+In fact, the special committee did recommend a substantial reduction in preemptory challenges however the Court chose not to adopt this recommendation, but to hold it in abeyance for one year.

 Attached to this document are the standards for jury selection directive as well as the standard jury questions for all civil cases, auto, slip and fall, medical malpractice, and the standard voir dire in a criminal matter for the sake of completeness.
 The Courts in this next year will be seeking lawyer feedback on the effectiveness on this new voir dire and now more than ever, you must get your trial organizations involved in this process, including the Trial Attorneys of New Jersey, ATLA-NJ, New Jersey State Bar Association and others.
 You should belong to at least one of these organizations if you are trying cases on a regular basis.

-In the mean-time, it is essential to keep pushing each trial judge to expand what we already have and to show how essential a good voir dire is to the outcome of a case for all litigants and how simply and economically it can be done, if done the right way.
+In the meantime, it is essential to keep pushing each trial judge to expand what we already have and to show how essential a good voir dire is to the outcome of a case for all litigants and how simply and economically it can be done, if done the right way.

 While attorneys, judges and administrators debate over the most effective way to conduct voir dire, the experts sounded in long ago.
 It is almost unanimous among experts that lawyer conducted voir dire is essential to understanding jurors, and their biases and prejudices.
 Equally important is the fact that lawyer conducted voir dire helps ease the jurors into the case, allows them to interact with the parties before the case and to get an understanding of the case before they are thrust into opening statements knowing little or nothing about the case or the process except the one paragraph the judge has disclosed to them.